SBIR Phase IIB Bridge Award

 The inaugural companies to receive the Phase IIB Bridge Awards are:

-- Altor BioScience Corporation, a Florida-based company focused on the discovery and development of high-value, targeted immunotherapeutic agents for the treatment of cancer, viral infection and inflammatory diseases.
+Altor BioScience Corporation, a Florida-based company focused on the discovery and development of high-value, targeted immunotherapeutic agents for the treatment of cancer, viral infection and inflammatory diseases.
 Altor BioScience will utilize the funding from the award for the development of a bifunctional T cell receptor-based immunotherapeutic directed against multiple types of cancer.
 These innovative molecules promise to enhance the efficacy and reduce the toxicity of existing drugs by targeting a wide range of tumor and viral antigens.

-- Gamma Medica-Ideas, Inc., a California-based business focused on designing, building, selling and servicing pre-clinical and clinical imaging systems.
+Gamma Medica-Ideas, Inc., a California-based business focused on designing, building, selling and servicing pre-clinical and clinical imaging systems.
 Gamma Medica-Ideas will utilize the funding for the development of a novel Molecular Breast Imaging (MBI) technique to guide clinical management of breast cancer.
 The MBI-based system hopes to revolutionize the way breast cancer is diagnosed and treated.

-- Guided Therapeutics, Inc., a Georgia-based company focused on a rapid and painless test for early detection of disease that leads to cervical cancer.
+Guided Therapeutics, Inc., a Georgia-based company focused on a rapid and painless test for early detection of disease that leads to cervical cancer.
 Guided Therapeutics will utilize the funding from the award for the development of the LightTouch™, a class III device and will require PreMarket Approval (PMA) by the FDA.
 Unlike Pap and HPV tests, the device does not require a painful tissue sample and results are known immediately.
 The technology is designed to quickly eliminate false positive Pap and HPV results and discover cervical disease missed by existing tests.

-- Koning Corporation, a New York-based medical imaging company focused on the development of advanced imaging systems that combine the advantages of Digital X-ray and Computed Tomography called Cone Beam CT (CBCT).
+Koning Corporation, a New York-based medical imaging company focused on the development of advanced imaging systems that combine the advantages of Digital X-ray and Computed Tomography called Cone Beam CT (CBCT).
 Koning will utilize the funding from the award for the development of a CBCT scanner.
 CBCT scanners can be tailored to specific rather than general applications and have the potential to be faster, smaller and less expensive to own and operate compared to current technology.
 There is hope that CBCT may offer improved detection and diagnosis of breast cancer.

-- Lpath Therapeutics, Inc., a San Diego-based company focused on lipidomics-based therapeutics.
-Lpath will utilize the funding from the award, along with matching third-party partner funds, to advance its lead product candidate ASONEP™, a potentially first-in-class anti-cancer agent which binds to and inhibits the bioactive lipid Sphingosine-1-Phosphate (S1P), a multifunctional mediator that can become dysfunctional and contribute directly to the pathophysiology of cancer.
+Lpath Therapeutics, Inc., a San Diego-based company focused on lipidomics-based therapeutics.
+Lpath will utilize the funding from the award, along with matching third-party partner funds, to advance its lead product candidate ASONEP™, a potentially first-in-class anti-cancer agent that binds to and inhibits the bioactive lipid Sphingosine-1-Phosphate (S1P), a multifunctional mediator that can become dysfunctional and contribute directly to the pathophysiology of cancer.

-- OptoSonics, a North Carolina-based company focused on developing molecular imaging instrumentation used in the fields of molecular biology, oncology, drug discovery, diagnostics, and therapeutic medicine.
+OptoSonics, a North Carolina-based company focused on developing molecular imaging instrumentation used in the fields of molecular biology, oncology, drug discovery, diagnostics, and therapeutic medicine.
 OptoSonics will utilize this funding, along with matching third-party partner funds, to advance a photoacoustic computed-tomography (PCT) scanner for conducting preclinical molecular imaging.
 By utilizing high throughput and excellent image resolution, the PCT scanner has the potential to accelerate the development of preclinical cancer drug development while lowering associated costs.